How to Use Slow Shutter Speed With a Flash to Freeze Motion in a Photo

 2. Still Camera and Moving Subject

-In our next example, we’re going to keep the camera locked down with the tripod, just like in the last image, but now our subject is going to be moving, and there’s going to be a bit of ambient light hitting our subject as well.
+In our next example, we’re going to keep the camera locked with the tripod, just like in the last image, but now our subject is going to be moving, and there’s going to be a bit of ambient light hitting our subject as well.

 In this first image, there’s no flash, just a slow shutter speed.